 Early observations about the directions

-To make my life easier, I had picked up this brand new cookie set from Trader Joe's.
+To make my life easier, I picked up this brand new cookie set from Trader Joe's.
 Three separate tins, three separate flavors of cookies.
 Now, by no means does this mean you need to make all three in one sitting.
 But I figured with a class of hungry teenagers, the cookies will either sit there or be demolished within minutes.

-I'm happy to report, there were no leftover cookies from this set.
+I'm happy to report, that there were no leftover cookies from this set.
 And yes, I made all three in one evening.

 Now, there is one minor problem with making all three of these: all three recipes require the oven to be at 3 different temperatures.
 So, I started with the triple chocolate cookies which required the oven to be at 325F and went in order until I reached the cinnadoodle cookies which required the oven to be at 375F.